lukas-pointner-gabriel/portfolio/README.md

   -	Other: MS Office, LaTeX, Git, LabVIEW, Mathcad, and FZG driveline simulation software

 **Industry-specific Experience and Certification**
+  - Advanced knowledge of mechanical systems with focus on automotive powertrains
   - Consulting automotive OEMs and suppliers on geartrain malfunction diagnostics and optimization
   -	Experience in manufacturing engineering (milling, turning, welding, sheet metal forming, etc.)
   -	Certified in ISO 9001 quality management